-Sustainable Fisheries' main objective is to maintain healthy fish stocks important to commercial, recreational, and subsistence fisheries.
+Sustainable Fisheries' main objective is to maintain fish stocks important to commercial, recreational, and subsistence fisheries.
 The goal is to increase long-term economic and social benefits to the nation from living marine resources.